 The next stop on the Gorilla Falls Exploration Trail is a sweeping observational view of an area that seems to be comprised of dry ground and many small holes.
 This exhibit is home to the Meerkats, who can be found continually popping in and out of their homes in the ground.
 A Cast Member stationed nearby is always willing to share information and interesting facts about the Meerkats, making the experience even more enjoyable for guests.

 Most guests who visit the Gorilla Falls Exploration Trail are there to enjoy the beautiful views of the gentle gorillas who can be found in the final portion of the trail.
 After enjoying the Meerkats, guests come upon a large glassed-in viewing area that often features gorillas quietly napping nearby.
 Guests can enjoy up-close views of the beautiful creatures before moving over a wooden bridge into the main part of the habitat.
-The gorillas live in a massive area which features flowing green hills, softly gurgling waterfalls, and plenty of comfortable places to nap.
+The gorillas live in a massive area that features flowing green hills, softly gurgling waterfalls, and plenty of comfortable places to nap.
 Guests can spend plenty of time wandering through the gorilla habitat, simply observing their behavior and learning more about them.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.